cucumber-attic/cucumber-ruby-spike-donotuse/README.md

-# Stepping Stone
+# Cucumber

-Stepping Stone is a flexible bridge between customer-friendly data and code.
+Cucumber is a testing library that helps you bridge the gap between the business and development sides of your software development team.

 ## What is customer-friendly information?